 In England, there are currently an estimated 589,101 alcohol-dependent drinkers.
-Disturbingly, less than 20% are currently receiving treatment.
+Disturbingly, less than 20% are now receiving treatment.

 In 2017 – 7,697 alcohol-specific deaths were recorded by the Office for National Statistics in the UK.
 This is the highest number of deaths directly attributed to alcohol since 2008.

-This just proves the point of what happens when alcoholics do not undergo specific and professional treatment for their illness.
+This information proves the point of what happens when alcoholics do not undergo specific and professional treatment for their illness.

 Statistics for alcohol-related deaths in England and Wales have also risen.
 In 2016 – 2,593 deaths were registered related to alcohol misuse.
-This is a 5% increase from 2015.
+These figures show a 5% increase from 2015.

-Given that alcoholism often kills if left untreated, these statistics really are very worrying.
-They show that the majority of alcohol-dependent individuals are either unaware of how dangerous their condition is, are unable to access suitable treatment, or perhaps think they cannot get well.
+Given that alcoholism often kills if left untreated, these statistics are very worrying.
+Results show that the majority of alcohol-dependent individuals are either unaware of how dangerous their condition is or may be unable to access suitable treatment, or perhaps think they cannot get well.

-Our experience is that you can recover from alcoholism addiction, providing you undergo professional treatment that is tailored to you as an individual.
+Our experience is that you can recover from alcoholism addiction, providing you undergo professional treatment.
+We will tailor treatment for you as an individual.
 When it comes to treating addiction, one size does not fit all.
-As with any chronic illness, a bespoke treatment plan is required so that recovery can be attained and maintained.
+As with any chronic illness, a bespoke treatment plan is necessary, as this ensures that recovery is attainable and maintained.

 Admission To A London Rehab – What To Expect

-Once you have decided with our assistance the rehab programme that you wish to undergo, we will arrange admission.
+Once you have decided on the rehab programme that you wish to undergo, we will arrange admission.
 Where there is an urgent need, we can usually arrange this within 24 hours of receiving your call.
-If required, we can also assist you by arranging sober transportation to ensure that you arrive safely at the London rehab of your choice.
+If required, we can also assist you by arranging sober transportation.
+This ensures that you arrive safely at the London rehab of your choice.

-You are not expected to, nor would we recommend that you stop drinking if you are alcohol dependent.
-On admission, you will be assessed by a consultant psychiatrist or doctor who will prescribe a medical detox regime designed to enable you to withdrawal from alcohol as comfortably as possible.
+We do not expect you, nor would we recommend that you stop drinking if you are alcohol dependent.
+On admission, a consultant psychiatrist or doctor will take an assessment.
+He or she will prescribe a medical detox regime designed to enable you to withdraw from alcohol or drugs as comfortably as possible.

-Many people who are addicted fear that detox will be painful or unbearable, we can assure you that this will not be the case.
-Approved medications are prescribed and administered by the London detox clinic staff; medical detox dramatically diminishes the severity of alcohol withdrawal symptoms.
-In many cases, no withdrawal symptoms are felt at all.
+Many people who are addicted, fear that detox will be painful or unbearable.
+We can assure you that this will not be the case.
+The clinic will prescribe and administer approved medications.
+Medical detox dramatically diminishes the severity of alcohol withdrawal symptoms.
+In many cases, patients will feel no withdrawal symptoms at all.

-Whilst you detox, you will be supported clinically by medical staff and therapeutically by counsellors and therapists.
-Light therapeutic treatments are applied for the duration; they are careful to allow you space to physically recover before undertaking a fully personalised addiction rehabilitation programme.
+During detox, patients will be supported clinically by medical staff and therapeutically by counsellors and therapists.
+During this period, you will undergo light therapeutic treatments.
+Staff are careful to allow patients space to physically recover before undertaking a fully personalised addiction rehabilitation programme.

-Our recommended London rehab centres guarantee you a warm and friendly welcome on your arrival.
-We understand that committing to a rehab detox and treatment programme is a daunting prospect, and so the staff will do their utmost to ensure you feel comforted and reassured.
+Our rehab centres guarantee patients a warm and friendly welcome on your arrival.
+We understand that committing to a rehab detox and treatment programme is a daunting prospect.
+The staff will do their utmost to ensure patients feel comforted and reassured.